Ana-Maria-O/Echo-Chambers/README.md

 # Networked Society Honors Track
 ## How to import and use the Post-Comment Network
 ### 1)Importing the Post-Comment Network
 In order to be able to use the Post-Comment forest you have to import it into your python file first.
-Make sure you have the keyFeatures.py and ffiles forest_train.p files downloaded into the same folder as the python file you want to import them to.
+Make sure you have the keyFeatures.py and forest_train.p files downloaded into the same folder as the python file you want to import them to.
 Next, you import keyFeatures and the Node and Tree classes into your program:

 ```import keyFeatures as kf```

 ```from keyFeatures import Node```

 ```from keyFeatures import Tree```

 When you want to import the actual tree, you use the following code:

 ``` forest = kf.forestImportTrain()```

 Congrats, now the Post-Comment network is stored in the variable forest :)

 ### 2) How to use the forest